Supernova PTF12glz: a possible shock breakout driven through an aspherical wind: Observations and data reduction

 \subsection{Discovery}

 PTF\,12glz was discovered on 2012 July 7 by the PTF \citep{Law2009,Rau2009} automatic pipeline reviewing potential transients in the data from the PTF camera mounted on the $1.2$\,m Samuel Oschin telescope (P48, \citealt{Rahmer2008}).
 The image processing pipeline is discussed in \cite{Laher2014} and the photometric calibration is described in \cite{Ofek2012}.
-The SN is associated with an $r=18.51$ mag galaxy, SDSS\footnote{Sloan Digital Sky Survey; \cite{York2000}}J155452.95+033207.5, shown in Figure~\ref{fig:host}.
+The SN is associated with an $r=18.51$ mag galaxy, SDSS\footnote{Sloan Digital Sky Survey; \cite{York2000}}J155452.95+033207.5, shown in Figure~\ref{fig:host} and modelled in section~\ref{sec:host}.
 The coordinates of the object, measured in the PTF images are $\alpha=15^h54^m53^s.04$, $\delta=+03^d32'07''.5$ (J2000.0).
 The redshift $z=0.0799$ and the distance modulus $\mu=37.77$ were obtained from the spectrum and the extinction was deduced from \cite{Schlafly2011} and using the extinction curves of \cite{Cardelli1989}.
 All these parameters are summarized in Table~\ref{table:param}.

-Previous PTF observations were obtained in the years prior to the SN explosion and the most recent non-detection was on 2012 June 25.
+Previous PTF observations were obtained in the years prior to the SN explosion, but no previous detection of any precursor outbearst exist.
+The most recent non-detection was on 2012 June 25.
 We present a derivation of the explosion epoch in \S~\ref{sec:bolo}.